cagancayco/academic-kickstart/content/project/workshop-site/index.md

 ---
 title: Online Programming Workshops
-summary: An example of using the in-built project page.
+summary: Creating programming workshops for the classroom and the self-learner
 tags:
 - Teaching
 - Python